 The Narcotics Division is comprised of one full time deputy, Detective Casey Foster.
 Casey possesses a great deal of experience in narcotics law violations.
-He is also a member of Street Crimes, which is a joint investigation team with the Owensboro Police Department.
+He is also a member of HIDTA, which is a Federal joint investigation task force.

 Detective Foster is a member of the Alliance for a Drug Free Owensboro/ Daviess County.
 The Alliance educates the community with programs such as the heroin and marijuana forums.
 They are held to educate and prepare our citizens for future issues that will impact the community.